changeworld/azure-docs.pl-pl/articles/cognitive-services/Speech-Service/speech-container-howto-on-premises.md

 ---
-title: Używanie kontenera usługi mowy z Kubernetes i Helm
+title: Use Speech Service container with Kubernetes and Helm
 titleSuffix: Azure Cognitive Services
-description: Za pomocą Kubernetes i Helm do definiowania obrazów kontenerów zamiany mowy na tekst i zamiany tekstu na mowę utworzysz pakiet Kubernetes.
-Ten pakiet zostanie wdrożony w klastrze Kubernetes lokalnie.
+description: Using Kubernetes and Helm to define the speech-to-text and text-to-speech container images, we'll create a Kubernetes package.
+This package will be deployed to a Kubernetes cluster on-premises.
 services: cognitive-services
 author: IEvangelist
 manager: nitinme